sayron2332/AppBookRazorPages/README.md

 Then run the following command to apply migrations and create the database: dotnet ef database update --project Chapter02.Infrastructure --startup-project Chapter02

-and than you need to open Api project: cd Chapter02
+and than you need to open Web project: cd Chapter02

 and finish run: dotnet run